openstack/sushy-tools/doc/source/user/static-emulator.rst

    unzip -d mockups DSP2043_1.0.0.zip sushy-static -m mockups/public-rackmount

-Once you have the static emulator running, you can use it as it was a read-only bare-metal controller listening at *localhost:8000* (by default):
+Once you have the static emulator running, you can use it as if it was a read-only bare metal controller listening at *localhost:8000* (by default):

 .. code-block:: bash